morcufrosty/PES_barkingo/server/README.md

     -   #### Response
         -   success: Is either true or false.
-        -   msg: I case the request was not a successs, this parameter is a short message explaining the causes of the result.
-If the request was successful, it includes a token that the app must keep for a week and send in every request that needs token based authentication.
+        -   msg: In case the request was not a successs, this parameter is a short message explaining the causes of the result.
+If the request was successful, it also includes a token that the app must keep for a day (as it's only vlaid for such time) and send in every request that needs token based authentication.

 -   ### POST `/renewGoogleToken`